-• Endemic skill shortage: the demand for experienced SOC engineers continues to far exceed the pool of available talent
+- Endemic skill shortage: the demand for experienced SOC engineers continues to far exceed the pool of available talent

-• Event Volume levels are on an exponential growth curve that shows no sign of leveling out
+- Event Volume levels are on an exponential growth curve that shows no sign of leveling out

-• Tool sprawl and underutilized SIEM and SOAR fail to noticeably lighten SOC engineers’ workload
+- Tool sprawl and underutilized SIEM and SOAR fail to noticeably lighten SOC engineers’ workload

 The first two are unlikely to get better any time soon.
 The last one can considerably benefit from a Continuous threat Exposure Management (CTEM) approach, but, regardless, Sigma Rules greatly accelerate SOC engineers’ work.

-What Are Sigma Rules?
+What are Sigma Rules?

-Sigma Rules are YAML-written textual signatures designed to identify suspicious activity potentially related to cyber threats anomalies in log events.
+Sigma Rules are YAML-written textual signatures designed to identify suspicious activity potentially related to cyber threat anomalies in log events.
 One of the main advantages of these rules is their standardized format that permits writing the rule once and applying it across various SIEM products without needing to rewrite the rule.

 The main focus of Sigma rules is to detect log events matching criteria established by the SoC engineer.
 This is especially useful for creating Incident Response detection or automated responses.